 Rheumatologists at UCF Health diagnose, treat and manage patients with arthritis and other rheumatic diseases affecting the joints, muscles, bones and internal organs.

 Our physicians see a number of inflammatory arthritis conditions such as rheumatoid arthritis (RA), a chronic and often painful disorder that typically affects the small joints in hands and feet, and can cause bone and joint deformity.
 They also treat psoriatic arthritis, a form of arthritis that affects some people who have the skin condition psoriasis.

 Diseases of the connective tissues also are treated in the rheumatology clinic.
-Some of the more common diagnosis includes lupus, a chronic inflammatory disease that occurs when the body’s immune systems attacks its own tissues and organs; and Sjoern’s syndrome, a disorder of the immune system characterized by dry eyes and mouth, and often accompanied by joint pain and swelling.
+Some of the more common diagnosis includes lupus, a chronic inflammatory disease that occurs when the body’s immune systems attacks its own tissues and organs; and Sjogren’s syndrome, a disorder of the immune system characterized by dry eyes and mouth, and often accompanied by joint pain and swelling.
 Physicians also treat a number of patients with myositis, which includes a number of inflammatory conditions of the muscles.